-Egg Farmers is thrilled that a Green Certificate Program in Poultry is now available!
+Egg Farmers of Alberta is thrilled that a Green Certificate Program in Poultry is now available!
 In 2015, our Industry Development Officer, Jenna Griffin, spearheaded the development of this program with the goal of educating more young people about the egg industry and increasing the number of knowledgeable people that could be accessed to work on egg farms.
 The curriculum was developed by Frank Robinson and is now ready to be taught to high school students across Alberta with the help of knowledgeable farmers in our industry.

 If you know a high school student who is interested in the egg industry, or if you are interested in helping educate the next generation of farm employees, we encourage you to contact the Green Certificate Coordinator.